 Reich gets it wrong again.

 This is a commentary on "Raising Taxes on Corporations that Pay Their CEOs Royally and Treat Their Workers Like Serfs".
 Firstly it should be obvious that even the title is absurd.
-There are no corporations that force to pay them before they can quit their jobs or do any of the things that serfs were actually forced to do, like fight wars.
+There are no corporations that force workers to pay them before they can quit their jobs or do any of the things that serfs were actually forced to do, like fight wars.
 But I expected no better from a man fundamentally ignorant of every subject I've ever heard him talk about.

 "This growing divergence between CEO pay and that of the typical American worker isn’t just wildly unfair. "